avive/karmacoin-docs/versioned_docs/version-0.1.0/design/blockchain_config.md

 A governance decision is to perform a blockchain runtime updates.
 A governance is needed for KarmaCoin consensus rules updates.

+## Validator Deposit

+## Existential Deposit
+The existential deposit in KarmaCoin is 100 KCents.
+When the protocol allocated sign-up reward is depleted after 110 million users, new users get 200 KCents on new account creation from the verifier's account.
+Existential deposit is the minimum balance which permits an account to execute transactions.

 ---
 :::info License